Contribution of Sustainable City by France (SCbF) to the Horizon Europe Programme

 - Care taken to include both stakeholders and residents in the fabric of the city, as well the attention paid to the most vulnerable populations in order to avoid any form of segregation.

-Students of the “Governing the Large Metropolis” Master’s course at the Paris Sciences Po Urban School were commissioned by FVD in 2021 to explore the French specificities of sustainable urban development, as part of a comparative study on a local, district-based scale (France, Sweden, South Korea, Colombia, and the USA).
+Students of the “Governing the Large Metropolis” Master’s course at the Paris Sciences Po Urban School were commissioned by SCbF in 2021 to explore the French specificities of sustainable urban development, as part of a comparative study on a local, district-based scale (France, Sweden, South Korea, Colombia, and the USA).

 SCbF’s international activities are defined annually by a steering committee made up of SCbF members active on an international scale.
 The steering committee drives the association’s strategic positioning and priorities for international action.